toliaqat/xenon-wiki/Authorization-and-Authentication-Tutorial.md

 }
 ```

 Today, auth tokens are time-limited to one hour.
 That expiration time will be configurable in the future.
+If a token is expired, it will not work.
+You can request new tokens as needed: you do not need to wait until your current token expires.

 ## 3.3 Authorization: How does authorization work?
 How does Xenon know if a user can access a service?
 The answer is a combination of users, user groups, resource groups, and roles.
 Let's define these, then look at them.